1 Chronicles 19

 Notes

-The casualty figures in v.
-18 present one of the notable numerical discrepancies between Chronicles and Samuel.
-Chronicles reports "seven thousand chariot warriors" (שִׁבְעַת אֲלָפִים רֶכֶב), while 2 Samuel 10:18 reads "seven hundred chariots" and "forty thousand horsemen" (whereas Chronicles has "forty thousand foot soldiers").
-These differences likely arise from scribal transmission errors in the numbers, which in ancient Hebrew manuscripts were especially vulnerable to copying mistakes.
-The Hebrew word אֶלֶף ("thousand") may in some military contexts have denoted a "unit" or "contingent" rather than a literal count of one thousand, which could account for some of the variation.
-Whatever the precise figures, both accounts agree on the scale and decisiveness of David's victory.
+Verse 18 contains one of the more noticeable numerical differences between Chronicles and Samuel.
+Chronicles reports "seven thousand chariot warriors" (שִׁבְעַת אֲלָפִים רֶכֶב), while 2 Samuel 10:18 gives "seven hundred chariots" and "forty thousand horsemen," where Chronicles reads "forty thousand foot soldiers."
+Such differences likely reflect scribal problems in transmitting numbers, which were especially vulnerable in ancient manuscripts.
+It is also possible that אֶלֶף ("thousand") can sometimes denote a military unit or contingent rather than a strictly literal thousand.
+Whatever the exact figures, both accounts present the same picture: David's victory is decisive.

-The death of Shophach is significant: killing the enemy commander broke the military cohesion of the Aramean coalition.
-Verse 19 records the political consequence -- Hadadezer's vassal kingdoms "made peace with David and served him" (וַיַּשְׁלִימוּ עִם דָּוִיד וַיַּעַבְדֻהוּ).
-The verb שָׁלַם ("to make peace") is related to שָׁלוֹם and implies submission as well as cessation of hostilities.
-The final note that "the Arameans were no longer willing to help the Ammonites" isolates Ammon diplomatically, setting the stage for the siege of Rabbah in 1 Chronicles 20:1.
+The death of Shophach matters because it breaks the cohesion of the Aramean coalition.
+Verse 19 then records the political result: Hadadezer's vassals "made peace with David and served him" (וַיַּשְׁלִימוּ עִם דָּוִיד וַיַּעַבְדֻהוּ).
+The verb שָׁלַם ("to make peace") is related to שָׁלוֹם and suggests not only an end to hostilities but submission.
+The closing note that the Arameans were no longer willing to help Ammon leaves the Ammonites isolated and sets up the siege of Rabbah in 1 Chronicles 20:1.

 Interpretations